abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Reflection of a triangle](../03_monoid/reflection.svg)

-Those two operations and their composites result in a group called $Dih3$ that is not commutative i.e. it is *non-abelian* (and is furthermore the *smallest* non-abelian group).
+Those two operations and their composites result in a group called $Dih3$ that is not commutative i.e. it is *non-commutative* (and is furthermore the *smallest* non-commutative group).

 ![The group of rotations and reflections in a triangle](../03_monoid/symmetry_reflection.svg)

-**Task 8:** Prove that this group is indeed not abelian.
+**Task 8:** Prove that this group is indeed not commutative.

-**Task 9:** Besides having two main actions, what is the defining factor that makes this and any other group non-abelian?
+**Task 9:** Besides having two main actions, what is the defining factor that makes this and any other group non-commutative?

 Groups that represent the set of rotations and reflections of any 2D shape are called *dihedral groups*.